React Big Calendar: Building a Scheduling App Without Any UI Libraries

-In this post, you will learn how to build a custom interactive calendar in React without any additional libraries.
+In this post, you will learn how to build a React big calendar with scheduling without any additional libraries.

 finished project